Marriage ceremonies and civil partnership registrations

 If it becomes apparent that an individual who has attended a marriage ceremony or civil partnership has a possible COVID-19 infection, the venue for that event should temporarily close so that it can be cleaned.
 Guidance on environmental decontamination (cleaning and disinfection) can be found in the COVID-19: guidance for non-healthcare settings (Health Protection Scotland).

 - this should only take place in a safe environment where the appropriate consideration has been given to reducing and avoiding the risk of transmission.
 We encourage couples to consider an outdoor marriage or civil partnership because of the reduced risk of transmission in an outdoor environment.
 If the intention is to conduct the ceremony or registration outdoors, a shelter which is not wholly or mainly enclosed (e.g. such as an open-sided gazebo) can be used.
+For guidance on marriage ceremonies and civil partnership registrations at private dwellings see the section on those responsible for venues.

 - the ceremony or registration should be concluded in the shortest reasonable time.
 The content of a ceremony or registration should be limited as far as reasonably possible to the elements required for the marriage or civil partnership to be validly constituted under the law of Scotland